 Even though this house bears his name and was built for General Hugh W. Mercer, he sold it before it was finished and never lived there.
 I was told historic homes in Savannah are named after the original owner and the most prominent family that owned them.
 The most notable family that lived in this home was, of course, Jim Williams.

 The book was made into a huge hit movie starring Kevin Spacey.
-I read the book and saw the movie years ago, but I have watched the movie again since our tour.
+I read the book and saw the movie years ago, but I have watched the film again since our tour.
 If you plan to visit Savannah, re-reading the book or watching the movie will significantly enrich your visit.

 Pinkie Masters Bar